-For secure SSL connection, gateways must establish trust with endpoint computers.
+For secure SSL connection, Security Gateways must establish trust with endpoint computers.
 To do so, they show a Server Certificate.
 This section discusses the procedures necessary to generate and install server certificates.

-By default, Check Point gateways use a certificate created by the Internal Certificate Authority on the Security Management Server as their server certificate.
+By default, Check Point Security Gateways use a certificate created by the Internal Certificate Authority on the Security Management Server as their server certificate.
 Browsers do not trust this certificate.
-When an endpoint computer connects to the gateway with the default certificate, certificate warning messages open in the browser.
+When an endpoint computer connects to the Security Gateway with the default certificate, certificate warning messages open in the browser.
 To prevent these warning messages, the administrator must install a server certificate signed by a trusted certificate authority.